The Bad Seed (1956 film): Production

-After the success of the book, Geoffrey Shurlock of the Production Code Administration (PCA) sent a letter to Jack Warner stating that “the property violated the spirit and letter of the Code.”
+After the success of the book, Geoffrey Shurlock of the Production Code Administration (PCA) sent a letter to Jack Warner stating that "the property violated the spirit and letter of the Code."
 Shurlock's office wrote to Paramount Pictures, Columbia Pictures and Universal Pictures to caution them against the property.
 Although the studios had not yet formally inquired about it, Buddy Adler, Frank McCarthy and Dore Schary were interested in producing the film.
 After a bidding war, Warner purchased the film rights for $300,000 (equivalent to $ in 2021).
 United States Pictures stated that it would only produce the film for Warner Bros.
 Pictures upon approval by the PCA.
 Adler contacted Shurlock demanding to know why approval had been given.
 Shurlock responded that director Mervyn LeRoy had devised a treatment "that seemed to do what the office thought was impossible."

 Although the novel and play conclude with Christine dying and Rhoda surviving, the Motion Picture Production Code did not permit perpetrators of crime to remain unpunished.
 The film's ending thus reverses the deaths of the mother and daughter, with Christine's life saved and Rhoda killed by a bolt of lightning.
 In another move to appease the censors, Warner Bros. added an "adults only" warning to the film's advertising.
 The film softens the shocking ending with a segment in which an announcer introduces the members of the cast.
 It concludes with Kelly lightheartedly spanking McCormack for her character's misdeeds.
-However, Le Roy claims that the ending was not forced by the Motion Picture Production Code and that it was done on his own accord, feeling as though it was more appropriate.
+However, Le Roy claims that the ending was not forced by the Motion Picture Production Code and that it was done on his own accord, as he felt as though it was more appropriate.

 Reception

 The Bad Seed was one of the larger hits of 1956 for Warner Bros., earning the company $4.1 million in theatrical rentals in the U.S. against a $1 million budget.
 The film finished among the year's top 20 at the box office in the United States and among the ten most popular box-office draws in Britain in 1956.

-The film received favorable reviews from critics, and review aggregator Rotten Tomatoes reports an approval rating of 64% based on 28 reviews, with a rating average of 7.00/10.
+The film received favorable reviews from critics, and review aggregator Rotten Tomatoes reports an approval rating of 64% based on 28 reviews, with a rating average of 7.0/10.